Contents

 The last step shown is just like the preceding one: input causes a window to become full and release its aggregate result on the output port.
 And again, a new window opens one tuple ahead of the preceding window,

-This example demonstrates a dimension and related Aggregate function that generate a sequence (a count) on the output stream.
+This example demonstrates a dimension and related Aggregate function that generate a sequential count of received tuples on the output stream.
+In current StreamBase releases, the same functionality would be better handled with the Sequence operator, but this example is nevertheless instructive.

-In this example, notice that we have selected these two options:
+In this example, notice that we selected these two options:

 -